| Title: | Tools for Internationalization and Portability in R Packages |

 this by providing verbal expressions of which numbers apply

-to which index in the msgstr
+to which index in the msgstr array.

-po_explain_plurals(language, index)
+po_explain_plurals(language, index)po_explain_plurals(language, index)

 language |